sachin-pikle/functions-hello-to-obj-events-java/Step 4-a/README.md

 # Function that retrieves an object from a bucket in Object Storage using the OCI Java SDK

-In the previous step you passed in two parameters - file name and bucket name.
+In the previous step we passed in the `file name` and `bucket name` to `fn invoke`.
+We also passed in the `namespace` using `fn config`.
 ```
 echo -n '{"name": "file1.txt", "bucketName":"mybucket"}' | fn invoke myapp oci-objectstorage-get-object-java
 ```

-In this step, let us use the file name and bucket name from the Cloud Event JSON - Object Storage Create Object event.
+In this step, let us use the namespace, bucket name and file name from the Cloud Event JSON - Object Storage Create Object event.

-You can copy the Cloud Event JSON from the OCI Console > Events Service > Validate Rule.
+You can copy a dummy Cloud Event JSON from the OCI Console > Events Service > Validate Rule.

 Here's an example [test-event.json](test-event.json).

+## Code

+Add the code to automatically bind the incoming Cloud Event JSON to a java.util.Map in the handle() method.
+And get the namespace, bucket name and file name from this Map.

 ## Deploy